Mariah Carey Struggles To Hold Dress Together After Removing Pin In Video

-Mariah Carey enjoyed much success in 1990 with a warm fan reception of her self-titled debut album featuring hit singles like “Someday” and “I Don’t Wanna Cry.”
-She followed that up with another successful album Emotions.
+Mariah Carey enjoyed much success in 1990 with a warm fan reception of her self-titled debut album featuring hit singles like “Someday,” and “I Don’t Wanna Cry.”
+She followed that up with another successful album, Emotions.
 But it was Mariah Carey’s third album that was the charm, catapulting the singer from major success, to the status of full-blown stardom.

 Daydream, released in 1995, contained the extremely radio-friendly pop hits “Fantasy,” “Always Be My Baby,” and what would become the longest running number one Billboard single of all time, “One Sweet Day,” a collaboration with Boyz II Men.
 The song was also well-received by music critics.

-Comebine that with the holiday staple “All I Want For Christmas” which still plays overhead in department stores across America during the month of December, and it’s easy to see that Mariah Carey is an artist whose hits seem to stand the test of time.
+Combine that with the holiday staple “All I Want For Christmas” which still plays overhead in department stores across America during the month of December, and it’s easy to see that Mariah Carey is an artist whose hits seem to stand the test of time.

 Today the Daily Star is reporting that the 48-year-old pop diva had a little bit of a dress faux pas recorded on her Instagram yesterday, though the video appears to show a happy, playful Mariah Carey having fun with her audiences.